What Is the Maximum Amount for Small Claims Court?

 • Western Australia: The Magistrates Court handles claims up to $75,000.

 One thing to watch in Australia is terminology.
-The court names, divisions, and processes differ significantly between states.
-What is called a “Small Claims Division” in one state may be called a “Minor Civil Dispute” or “Magistrates Court” in another.
-Focus on the dollar threshold and the process description rather than the name of the court.
+Court names, divisions, and processes differ between states.
+What one state calls a “Small Claims Division” may be called a “Minor Civil Dispute” or “Magistrates Court” elsewhere.
+Focus on the dollar threshold and the process — not the court name.

 Why Claim Limits Vary So Much Between Regions

-The variation in limits is not random.
-Each jurisdiction sets its threshold based on a combination of factors: the design of its legal system, how courts are funded, the volume of disputes they are expected to handle, and what legislators consider a “minor” financial matter in the local economic context.
+The variation is not random.
+Each jurisdiction sets its threshold based on its legal system design, court funding, the volume of disputes they handle, and what legislators consider a “minor” financial matter in the local economy.

 A $10,000 dispute may feel minor in a high-cost city where that sum barely covers a month’s rent.
 In a lower-cost area, the same figure represents several months of income.
-Legislators try to calibrate these limits accordingly, even if the result looks inconsistent across borders.
+Legislators adjust these limits accordingly, even if the results look inconsistent across borders.

 Court funding also plays a role.
-A well-funded court system with sufficient judges and administrative staff can afford to handle more cases at a higher rate.
-Underfunded systems set lower thresholds to manage caseload and prevent backlogs that would undermine the court’s core purpose: providing a quick resolution.
+A well-funded court system with enough judges and staff can handle more cases at higher thresholds.
+Underfunded systems set lower limits to manage caseload and prevent backlogs.

-The bottom line is that these are deliberate policy decisions, not oversights.
+These are deliberate policy decisions.
 They reflect each region’s judgment about what belongs in an accessible, affordable court and what belongs in a more formal legal setting.

 How Inflation and Legislative Updates Change the Limits Over Time

-Small claims limits are set by legislation, which means they can change when governments decide to update them.
-Many jurisdictions have raised their limits over the past decade to keep pace with inflation and the rising cost of everyday goods and services.
+Small claims limits are set by legislation, which means they can change when governments update them.
+Many jurisdictions have raised their limits over the past decade to keep pace with inflation and the rising cost of goods and services.

-A limit that felt adequate in 2010 may significantly under-represent the real value of common disputes today.
-As a result, several U.S. states, Canadian provinces, and Australian states have passed updates in recent years.
+A limit that felt adequate in 2010 may under-represent the real value of common disputes today.
+As a result, several US states, Canadian provinces, and Australian states have passed updates in recent years.

-This matters for one practical reason: any article you read online — including this one — may not reflect the most current figures.
+This matters for a practical reason: any article you read online — including this one — may not reflect the most current figures.
 Always verify the current threshold directly through your local court’s official website before you file.
-The number that appears in a search result could be years out of date.
+The number in a search result could be years out of date.

 What Happens If Your Claim Is Above the Maximum Amount?